bharatari/newshub-client/README.md

 * To pass down state from the store
 * To affect the state by dispatching actions

 Therefore, our goal in testing containers is to make sure that the props we expect are passed down and the actions that are passed down affect the state in the way we expect (thereby confirming the correct actions have been passed down).
 However, testing for this can end up creating tests that resemble existing code.
 Containers are quite straightforward and predictable and therefore, it makes more sense to test behavior based off of the props and actions that they pass down (some of which lives in components and views).
 Testing how the application renders based on a particular state is the responsibility of the components/views and so is testing any internal logic.
-However, any interaction with the store must be tested with the container (because views and components should be oblivious to the storee) and for those tests, the focus should be on actual behavior.
+However, any interaction with the store must be tested with the container (because views and components should be oblivious to the store) and for those tests, the focus should be on actual behavior.

 ### Components